-You do not need weight benches or large dumbbells to do strength training at home.
-You can use a pair of hand weights or even two soup cans or milk jugs filled with water or rice.
-You can also use your own body weight–for example, by getting up and down from a chair or doing push-ups.
+You do not need a weight bench or large dumbbells to do strength training at home.
+You can use a pair of hand weights to do bicep curls.
+You can also use your own body weight: for example, get up and down from a chair.

 Mind and body exercise

-- become more flexible and increase strength
+- become stronger and more flexible

 - feel more relaxed

 These classes also can be a lot of fun and add variety to your workout routine.
 If some movements are hard to do or you have injuries you are concerned about, talk with the instructor about how to adapt the exercises and poses to meet your needs—or start with a beginner’s class.